 Surface-to-person transmission is also called “Fomite Transmission”.
 This takes place whilst someone touches a surface that droplets of the virus have landed on, then touches their mouth, nose, or eyes.
 A “fomite” is a surface or item or that could carry and transfer a pathogen.

 A fomite may be a piece of clothing, a door handle, a chair handle or a light switch.
 Once an infected person talks, sneezes, coughs, or vomits close by, surfaces can end up contaminated via big droplets that fall from the air.

-Fomite transmission also can arise through touch with an airborne virus that settles after disturbance of a contaminated fomite, which include shaking an infected sheet.
+Fomite transmission also can arise through touch with an airborne virus that settles after disturbance of a contaminated fomite, which includes something as simple as shaking an infected sheet.